dblock/code.dblock.org/_posts/2012/2012-01-17-octopress-setting-up-a-blog-and-contributing-to-an-existing-one.markdown

 You can also preview it with `rake preview`.

 Before we deploy the blog, save the source and push it to Github.
-Note that we’re pushing our source branch.
+Note that we're pushing our source branch.

 ```
 octopress$ git add .